rate-nl/ISO/ISMS.md

     - **Internal** – Non-sensitive company information meant for employees.
     - **Confidential** – Restricted data with controlled access.
     - **Restricted** – Highly sensitive data requiring strict security measures.
+  - **All assets in the inventory must be classified accordingly** and updated in the asset inventory list.
   - Asset classification must be reviewed annually to ensure proper security controls are in place.

 ## 4. Acceptable Use and Protection Measures